 And the indie musician Brittany Brazil donned a meat bra a few years before Gaga did in her video "Piece of Meat" (which is probably best known for having a cameo by The Angry Video Game Nerd).

 John Williams's film music abounds with homages.
-For instance, some sections of the more "jazzy" battle music sections in "Star Wars" are straight out of Stravinsky.
+For instance, some sections of the more "jazzy" battle music sections in "Star Wars" are straight out of Igor Stravinsky.
 The Bearded One is honest and cool about these borrowings but younger fanboys can get a bit hot under the collar when this is pointed out.
-(Also, the famous "Jaws" cue sounds a lot like the theme of the Doomesday Machine in the original Star Trek.)
+(Also, the famous "Jaws" cue sounds a lot like the theme of the Doomsday Machine in the original Star Trek.)
 Then there's the title music for Jurassic Park — or, as Baroque fans prefer to call it, "Fugue no 2 from Book 1 of The Well-Tempered Clavier".

 Listen to this piece of music.
 Now listen to this one.
 Even to this day, people are still confused as to who ripped off whose music.
 (If only they checked out the dates: Leviathan came out in 1989, whereas Recordof Lodoss War came out in 1990.)
 And to even ask if the veteran composer like Jerry Goldsmith ripped off music from an obscure (at that time anyways) anime series is kinda unthinkable.